luiztools/nodejs-bitcoin/binance-launchbot/README.md

 # launchbot
-Simple launch bot for Binance Launchpad tokens.
+Simple launch bot for Binance Launchpad and other new coinpairs.

 ## AVISOS